-- 1. Cash Reserve Account representing 3.5% of the outstanding aggregate notes' balance at the beginning of each month since issuance date.
-The balance of this account is to be adjusted on a monthly basis. - 2.
+- 1. Liquidity Reserve Account: The reserve will be funded upfront form the first month of collections to equal 3.5% of the aggregate notes balance.
+The balance of this account is to be adjusted thereafter on a monthly basis to equal 3.5% of the outstanding aggregate notes balance. - 2.
 Default Reserve Account representing 0.05% of the previous month's beginning principal portfolio balance on a cumulative basis. - 3.
-Senior transaction fees and expenses, such as servicing (0.25%p.a. of the outstanding portfolio principal balance, payable monthly), custody, listing, rating, insurance, advertising fees, etc. - 4.
-Coupon of class A notes - 5.
-Coupon of class B notes - 6.
-Coupon of class C notes - 7.
+Senior transaction fees and expenses, such as servicing, custody, listing, rating, insurance, advertising fees, etc. (excluding administration fees). - 4.
+Coupon of class A notes; - 5.
+Coupon of class B notes; - 6.
+Coupon of class C notes; - 7.
 Principal amortization of the most senior outstanding tranche, whereby Class A will follow a predetermined amortization schedule, and Class B & C a pass through amortization schedule, in which the amount of principal amortization in any given month will equal the current month cash inflows less the amounts under (1), (2), (3), (4), (5), and (6). - 8.
-Any prepayments during the lifetime of Class A will be passed at 30% on to class B notes as principal amortization, while the remaining 70% will be retained in the residual cash balance. - 9.
-The residual cash balance will be used to pay the subordinated servicing fee (2.25%p.a. of the previous month's beginning principal portfolio balance, payable monthly after the closing date).
+Any prepayments during the lifetime of Class A will be passed at 100% on to class B notes as principal amortization. - 9.
+The residual cash balance will be used to pay the subordinated administration fee (3.6%p.a. of the previous month's beginning principal portfolio balance, payable monthly after the closing date).

 Given the sequential senior subordinated structure of the transaction, Class B note holders will only start receiving principal repayments after the full amortization of Class A notes (no later than 13 months after the transaction close), except for any prepayments received during the lifetime of Class A notes.
 Similarly, Class C note holders, being subordinated to Class B notes, will only start receiving principal repayments after the full redemption of Class B notes, which is to be no later than 37 months after the transaction closing date.
-Class C note holders are to be fully repaid within 59 months from the notes' issuance date.
+Class C note holders are to be fully repaid within 57 months from the notes' issuance date.